-While our team are all pretty used to working remotely, we know that some of you will be making the most of your snow days at home sledging, building snowmen and woman (we’re all about equality here) or perhaps wrapping up warm in a blanket and binge-watching your favourite shows on Netflix.
+While our team are all pretty used to working remotely, we know that some of you will be making the most of your lockdown days at home spring cleaning, cooking, reading or perhaps wrapping up warm in a blanket and binge-watching your favourite shows on Netflix.
 Another option could be wasting time on the internet.

 It’s rare that any of us get the chance to just sit and surf at our leisure these days.
 So, we thought we’d share with you a few of our favourite websites.
 Each has been selected for a different reason and is wonderful in its own right.

 Lush specialise in fresh handmade cosmetics.
 You may have seen – or rather smelt – one of their stores on the UK high street.
 Founded by Mark Constantine and Liz Weir in Poole, England, the company sells natural hair and beauty products which are all handmade in their factory in Poole, Dorset.
 Lush pride themselves on their brand values, which include being 100% vegetarian, not testing on animals, ethical sourcing of their ingredients and naked products (minimising packaging where possible) to name just a few.
 Here’s why we love their website.

 It’s highly unlikely that you haven’t stumbled across a BuzzFeed article in some way, shape or form by now.
 BuzzFeed is an independent digital media company delivering news and entertainment to people around the world via its website, apps and social media channels.
 The organisation claim, “We strive to connect deeply with our audience, and give them news and entertainment worth sharing with their friends, family, and the people who matter in their lives.”
 And that’s just why we like them!
 The perfect website for killing time on your mid-morning coffee break or learning things that you probably don’t really need to know, BuzzFeed is packed full of news, videos, quizzes, recipes and much more.
 Here’s what they do well.